mstyura/jitsi-sctp/README.md

   It is intended that the JNI libs are built for each platform ahead of time and published ahead of time to `Maven` repository as platform specific artifacts.
   * The `jnilib` maven module combines the `jniwrapper-java` and `jniwrapper-native` into a single `jar` which includes the Java API and the native JNI library that will be loaded at runtime.
   By default `jnilib` only include `jnisctp` native library only for current platform.
-  To have universal (**fat jar**) `jnilib` suitable to run on any supported platform it necessary to build and publish platform-specific `jniwrapper-native` artifacts for all supported platforms in advance and then build `jnilib` with `mvn package -DbuildXPlatJar -f jniwrapper/jnilib/pom.xml`.
+  To have universal (**fat jar**) `jnilib` suitable to run on any supported platform it necessary to build and publish platform-specific `jniwrapper-native` artifacts for all supported platforms in advance and then build `jnilib` with `mvn package -DbuildXPlatJar -f pom.xml -pl org.jitsi:jnilib -am`.

 * The `sctp` module contains the Java library on top of the JNI code.
 The jar built by this is what is intended to be used by other code.